Sign Up As A Member

 Here are a few frequently asked questions from fans and attendees about the Delray Beach Open’s prize money.

 Yes.
-The US government taxes all player earnings at the Delray Beach Open, reaching as high as 37%.
+The US government taxes all player earnings at the Delray Beach Open up to 37%.

 Home > Prize Money > Delray Beach Open Prize Money